-LANG1011 COMMUNICATION SKILLS IN ENGLISH L T Р S J С
+LANG1012 COMMUNICATION SKILLS IN ENGLISH - L T Р S J С

-LANGIOII COMMONICATION SKILLS IN LINGLISH 0 0 4 0 0 2
+INTERMEDIATE 0 0 4 0 0 2

-Pre-requisite LANG1001 • •
+Pre-requisite None

-Co-requisite LANG1021
+Co-requisite None

 Preferable exposure None

-Communication Skills in English (Intermediate) is the second of the three-level graded courses for a developmental enhancement of communication skills in English.
-Based on the learning outcomes set in the beginner level syllabus, this course focuses on giving learners more exposure to the use of language for communicative purposes and equip them with next level skills (ref.
-Bloom's taxonomy) and practice in terms of complexity and cognitive engagement.
-This course also includes inferential level of comprehension (listening and reading) that involves analysis and application of the language skills and decision-making skills while speaking/writing with an awareness for social and personality-based variations in communication.
-This course emphasizes guided writing through adequate tasks with pre and post context building.
-The focus is on stimulation and application of critical thinking in addition to schematic thinking for communication in real-life situations.
+Communication Skills in English (Intermediate) is the second of the three-level graded courses for the developmental enhancement of communication skills in English.
+Based on the learning outcomes set in the beginner-level syllabus, this course focuses on giving learners more exposure to the use of language for communicative purposes and equipping them with next level skills (ref.
+Bloom's taxonomy) and practice in complexity and cognitive engagement.
+This course also includes the inferential level of comprehension (listening and reading) that involves analysis and application of language skills and decision-making skills while speaking/writing with an awareness of social and personality-based communication variations.
+This course emphasizesguided writing through adequate pre- and post-context building tasks.
+The focus is on the stimulation and application of critical thinking in addition to schematic review for communication in real-life situations.